 Cannabidiol (CBD) is a chemical compound that comes from the hemp plant.
 It is one of over 85 unique compounds found in hemp, known as cannabinoids.
-While its exact benefits and effects are still being researched, it is interesting to note that the United States Department of Health and Human Services holds a patent titled ‘Cannabinoids as Antioxidants and Neuroprotectants’, which claims that:
+While its exact benefits and effects are still being researched, it is interesting to note that the United States Department of Health and Human Services holds a patent titled ‘Cannabinoids as Antioxidants and Neuroprotectants’, (us Pat # 6,630, 507 B1 Dated 10/7/2003) which claims that:

 “Nonpsychoactive cannabinoids, such as cannabidiol, are particularly advantageous to use because they avoid toxicity that is encountered with psychoactive cannabinoids at high doses useful in the method of the present invention.”

 CBD is extracted and separated from specific varieties of cannabis.
 It is the second most abundant compound in cannabis, typically representing up to 40% of its extracts.
 CBD is a compound that can be found in both psychoactive cannabis (marijuana) and non-psychoactive cannabis (hemp).
-However, most legal CBD products that you find on the market will be extracts from hemp.
 Laguna CBD products contain only hemp derived CBD with NO THC.
 In contrast to marijuana, federal law allows for the cultivation, processing and marketing of hemp and hemp products, which would include cannabinoids derived from industrial hemp.
 Passed by Congress and signed into law by the President in 2014, the Farm Bill permits the growth and cultivation of industrial hemp in states where hemp is legal to grow.
 (Section 7606 of the Agricultural Act of 2014)

 How does CBD work

-Our body’s endocannabinoid system was found to be directly involved in the processes that keep our bodies balanced day to day, including: appetite, pain sensation, mood, memory, immune system functions, and inflammation control.
+Our body’s endocannabinoid system was found to be directly involved in the processes that keep our bodies balanced day to day.
 Essentially, the system helps to manage homeostasis, balancing our body’s natural conditions.
 This system is made up of CB1 and CB2 receptors that are located in the brain and nervous systems throughout the body.
 The body creates its own cannabinoids, called endocannabinoids, to help support this regulatory system.
-CBD supplements these naturally created endocannabinoids to keep the receptors working at optimal capacity.
-Similar to how we use vitamin C to kick start our immune system, CBD acts as a kick starter to help the functions of the body’s central regulatory system.
+CBD supplements these naturally created endocannabinoids.

 Your body actually has areas that are made specifically for cannabinoids — they are called cannabinoid receptor sites, and cannabinoids bind to theses receptors on your cells.
 Certain receptors are heavily concentrated in the central nervous system while others are found in almost every organ of the body.
 Cannabinoid receptors are found in the skin, digestive tract, and even in the reproductive organs.